MD-Studio/cerise-mdstudio-das5/README.md

 you can safely ignore.

-If this is the first time you run this Cerise specialisation, it will stage a bunch of files to a directory named `.ceries` in your home directory on DAS-5.
+If this is the first time you run this Cerise specialisation, it will stage a bunch of files to a directory named `.cerise` in your home directory on DAS-5.
 Uploading is very slow (this is in the process of being fixed), so it may take five or six minutes for the service to start processing jobs.
 You can submit them right away though.